 We are excited that you have chosen the University of Wisconsin-Parkside as your university.
-On behalf of the faculty, staff, and administration, we welcome you to our beautiful campus and wish you the very best as you pursue your academic goals.
-The past few years have been challenging given the COVID-19 pandemic and situations of turmoil on the local, national, and global stage, but our mission remains the same - to provide you with a world-class academic experience.
+On behalf of the faculty, staff, and administration, we welcome you to our beautiful campus and wish you the very best as you pursue your academic goals as a Parkside Ranger.
 The University recognizes four hallmarks as our core values: academic excellence, student success, diversity and inclusiveness, and community engagement.
 We are committed to ensuring that during your educational career, you will experience these values and live them with us.

 At the University of Wisconsin-Parkside, our faculty and staff are dedicated to assisting you on your higher education journey.
 Our faculty care about you personally and want your learning experience to be truly rewarding.
-Our student services staff is committed to helping you succeed in reaching your academic, career, and personal goals, inside and outside of the classroom.
-Your safety is of the utmost importance, which is why we continue to monitor COVID-19 and other health-related issues, and follow Public Health guidance to maintain a safe and healthy campus environment.
+Our student services staff are committed to helping you succeed in reaching your academic, career, and personal goals, inside and outside of the classroom.
+We encourage you to take advantage of the assistance available to you - visit your faculty during their office hours, seek out support and mentorship from staff in the various departments, and do not hesitate to ask for help when you need it.